 I recently published a post on this staging business blog asking for your design advice for the busy living room pictured here.

 Move the love seat (shown in the right of the photo) so it faces the couch and put the glass coffee table in the middle (centered in front of the fireplace).
-Remove the black table that is currently in the foreground of the photo.
+Remove the black table (where that Tupperware container is).

 This will leave space between the window and the couch.
 A sofa table could be used behind the couch and a limited selection of their decorative items used there.